About the Program

-Question Everything targets students from lower-income families as well as students from racial or ethnic groups that are underrepresented in higher education.
+Question Everything targets students from lower-income families, as well as students from racial or ethnic groups that are underrepresented in higher education.
 All admitted participants automatically receive a full scholarship that covers room, board, fees, all academic and social activities, and transportation.
-Question Everything helps prepare students for college, and also helps them navigate the college application process.
-The program also has a component during the academic year that will help participants navigate the college application process, and is tied in with the Center’s Philosophy in Public Schools program.
+Question Everything helps prepare students for college.
+The program also has a component during the academic year that helps participants navigate the college application process and is tied in with the center’s Philosophy in Public Schools program.

 - Do all humans have an inalienable right to liberty?
 What would that mean?
 (What are inalienable rights?
 What is liberty?)

 - What is the difference between moral and legal rights, and how do these relate to liberty?

 - Where does this right to liberty come from, if we have it?
 Where does the idea come from that all human beings have this right?
 How is that relevant to us today?